wilfried973/algosup-github-workshop/README.md

 * Deploy the binaries of Lua into a new directory of your local repository.
 A `bin/` directory should be fine
 * Copy the `resources` directory from the tutorials into your local repository
 * Git add theses new folders and files.
 Commit, comment, push.
+* Go to your online repository on github.com and check the updated page

 ## Step 6